return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_blend_c.rst

 -----------

 Attempt to simplify the rotation to a form that is supported.
-Eg. if the hardware supports everything except DRM_REFLECT_X
+Eg. if the hardware supports everything except DRM_MODE_REFLECT_X

 .. _`drm_rotation_simplify.one-could-call-this-function-like-this`: